The round-up: fire up your belly with some of the Gold Coast’s best Indian restaurants

 Indian Empire, Runaway Bay: You’ll often find this northern dining hub heaving with hungry locals – it’s certainly got a reputation for igniting the fire within.
 The menu is dotted with traditional curries (hello, saagwala), as well as vegetarian and seafood specialties.
 The naan menu here is next level, while the Indian-style desserts will be hard to pass up.

-Spice Temple, Mermaid Beach: If you haven’t yet discovered Spice Temple in Mermaid Beach (hidden in plain sight on the Gold Coast Highway), then you’re in for a treat.
+Temple of Spices, Mermaid Beach: If you haven’t yet discovered Temple of Spices in Mermaid Beach (hidden in plain sight on the Gold Coast Highway), then you’re in for a treat.
 The unassuming gem is packed with personality, dishing up a flavour-packed menu dotted with both street-style eats and contemporary cuisine.
 If you’re vegan, you’re in the right place – there’s an entire plant-based menu that just happens to be mostly gluten free.

 Bombay Affair, Southport: Bombay Affair has made its way into the hearts and stomachs of Southport locals and CBD workers thanks to its diverse menu that extends well beyond curries and naan bread.
 Take a peek at the Chaat section of the menu and be tempted by a myriad of Indian street-food delights such as Chholle Tikki, aka spiced potato patties served with chickpea curry, as well as a delicious series of traditional Indian dosas.